Blog Posts

 Several of the majors have found unique solutions to overcome these challenges, announcing carbon-neutral products which are approved by third party certifications.
 Although the labels on these products claim carbon neutrality, a closer look reveals that their content is no different from regular products.
 The problem is that in many cases the claimed carbon-neutrality is achieved through carbon offset mechanisms.
 This means that these companies have certified their products as carbon-neutral by acquiring an amount of CO2 equivalent to the CO2 emissions associated with the lifecycle of those products.

 This may come to an end soon as governments are beginning to standardize the calculation methodology for cradle-to-grave lifecycle emissions.
-In May, the American Petroleum Institute issued its first technical report on the methodology for calculating lubricant emissions, while both the UK and the EU are also applying additional scrutiny.
+The American Petroleum Institute has issued its first technical report on the methodology for calculating lubricant emissions, while both the UK and the EU are also applying additional scrutiny.

 Standardization may prevent companies from imposing their own carbon neutrality standards, but they are generally being welcomed by the industry as they set a common baseline, and help to optimize production costs.
 These standards can also serve as a protective shield for companies against allegations of greenwashing.